 Meanwhille, after Richard’s death J. P. Cummins was continuing to run the R. Cummins & Co. distillery at Loretto.
 He early on found a way to memorialize his father by naming a whiskey “Old Pap.”
 The label contained a photo of Richard Cummins as “Master of the Art.”
 With the coming of National Prohibition both the Cummins distilleries were forced to shut down.
 Family members disposed of the facilities and moved to Louisville.
 Arthur died in 1924 and was buried in Louisville’s Calvary Cemetery, his gravestone shown here.

 A passion for making whiskey, however, still flowed in Cummins’ blood.
 As a biographer put it: “Being so closely associated with the whiskey business all his life and not wanting to retire, it was not long before Arthur J. Cummins was again resuming his activities.”
 He and a partner purchased the plant and equipment of a “mothballed” plant in Atherton, Kentucky and called it the Cummins-Collins distillery.
-Also involved in plant operations were Arthur J.’s son, Charles, and a brother, Charles W. Cummins.
+Also involved in plant operations were Arthur J.’s brother, Charles, and the brother's son, Charles W. Cummins.

 From the Atherton site the distillery issued a number of brands, including “Singing Sam Whiskey” and “A.J.
 Cummins Kentucky Straight Bourbon.”
 In 1946 Arthur J. sold the plant to Seagrams.
 He then proceeded to build a new distillery on the grounds of an old brewery in Louisville with a daily mashing capacity of 900 barrels.
 The facility had no warehouses, aging its whiskey in space rented from another distillery.
 After Arthur J.’s death in 1949, this plant was sold, ending the Cummins whiskey dynasty.